Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Dice mechanics.md

 - having a value of 17+ means rolling a D20.

 #### DC Checks
-- The DC for each different action changes according to its difficulty
+- The DC (Difficulty Check) for each different action changes according to its difficulty
 - There is not specific number for each difficulty, but a good rule of thumb:
 	- 2-4 - Pretty easy, any regular average human could do it no problem, examples-
 		- Picking up a small rock